mozilla/code-review/docs/projects/bot.md

 ### Debug

-The debug reporter lists all the issue in a public JSON artifact and send an email to admins with the full list of issues.
+The debug reporter lists all the issues in a public JSON artifact and sends an email to admins with the full list of issues.

 It could be deprecated now that we have better tracking and management of issues (it was the first reporter created, a long time ago).

 ### Build error

 Build errors are really bad, and we want to send an email to the developer when they occur.
-So this reporter simply send an email to the developer using Taskcluster notification system.
+So this reporter simply sends an email to the developer using Taskcluster notification system.

 ### Backend

 The backend has no reporter as it's more tightly coupled to the bot system, but every issue is published on the backend.

 Each Issue also has a unique hash calculated, using the modified lines source code, the issue summary.
-It's used to be able to compare issues together.
+It's used to be able to compare issues between each other.